jraby/1brc/README.md

 - splitting the files in N valid sections of about totalSize/N size, taking care to end each section on a `\n`.
 - creating a [`io.SectionReader`](https://pkg.go.dev/io#SectionReader) for each section.

-Then spin up N goroutines that would parse through each section in concurrently.
+Then spin up N goroutines that would parse through each section in concurrently, storing their results in a preallocated `[N]StationInt16` array.
 Once the goroutines are done, merge the results and print the output.

-This takes 2.23s on the ryzen 9 7900 with 24 cores.
+This takes 2.23s on the ryzen 9 7900 with 24 threads.

 The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/parallel.go#L16-L119), run with `make runner.parallelreadslicefixed16unsafe`.